Updated June 7, 2021

 The Ohio State Marching and Athletic Bands is not responsible for any parking citations or fines incurred.

 Don’t worry about being left behind!
 Our veteran marching band members will help get you caught up on the fundamentals taught throughout the summer.
-This summer, we are offering two Focus Weeks (July 14-16 and August 4-6) that each will provide a review of music and marching fundamentals, so you can catch up without having to attend sessions over multiple weeks.
+This summer, we are offering two Focus Weeks (July 6-8 and August 3-5) that each will provide a review of music and marching fundamentals, so you can catch up without having to attend sessions over multiple weeks.
+Our virtual Summer Sessions, returning in 2021, are also a tremendous opportunity to learn our marching and playing style from anywhere in the world.
 You can also upload a video of yourself marching to YouTube and our squad leaders will review it and give you feedback.
-Get in touch with us at firstname.lastname@example.org to let us know how we can best help you.
+Get in touch with us at email@example.com to let us know how we can best help you.

 As an incoming first-year student, you may attend Summer Sessions during your summer orientation!
 Check the schedule and see if there are any sessions during your time on campus.
 Often, students will schedule a Wednesday/Thursday orientation to be able to attend Summer Sessions on Tuesday and Thursday evenings.

-Tryouts will be held on August 16-17, with Candidate Days on August 14-15 being required for all who have not been members of The Ohio State University Marching Band before.
-Tryout registration will open on June 1, 2020, and tryouts will still be held as scheduled as of April.
+Tryouts will be held on August 15-16, with Candidate Days on August 13-14 being required for all who have not been members of The Ohio State University Marching Band before.
+Tryout registration will open on June 1, 2021.
+Please check back for any updates to our tryout procedure in 2021.

 - Drinking 8-12 ounces of water four hours before the beginning of practice, then again two hours before practice.
 During practice, drink fluids early and as often as thirst and common sense drive.
 Sports drinks might be helpful for heavy sweat situations.